k-ohtake/contspace-cpmodel-agriculture/README.md

 Plots ver.
 1.40.2

 How to use:
-In the second cell, specify the values of $\tau^M>0$ for the list used in the outer loop.
+In the second cell, specify the values of $\tau^M>0$ as the list used in the outer loop.
 Then, specify parameters $\eta>1$, $\sigma>1$, $\tau^A>0$ in the list used in the inner loop.
 For a set of parameters, five simulations are performed for randomly generated initial values.